anyquest/pyaq/README.md

 They do not sacrifice precision for speed and can run longer to process more data, use different types of larger AI models, or launch long-running jobs via connected enterprise applications and robotic systems.

-Make sure to check out examples in the examples/apps directory:
+Make sure to check out sample apps in the examples/apps directory:

 - enrich.yml - enrich sales leads by searching the web
 - extract.yml - extract contact information from emails